sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 Added in Windows 10, version 1703.
 Node for the Connect app.

 <a href="" id="inboxapps-welcome-autowakescreen"></a>**InBoxApps/Connect/AutoLaunch**
 Added in Windows 10, version 1703.
-Automatically launch the Connect app whenever a projection is initiated.
+Specifies whether to automatically launch the Connect app whenever a projection is initiated.

 The data type is bool.
 Supported operation is Get and Replace.